Backyard Ultra

 Don’t read this if you get squeamish!

-The current record for a Backyard Ultra is held by Merijn Geerts of Belgium.
+The current record for a Backyard Ultra is held by Phil Gore of Australia.

-At The Race of the Champions in 2022 he ran over 603 km in 90 hours… almost to Kekerengu (north of Kaikoura) from the Pigs Backyard Ultra race start.
+At the Australian Masters Backyard Ultra he ran over 684 km in 102 hours… just past Blenheim from the Pigs Backyard Ultra race start.